Close

 Pyrre Lakatur made an appearance in Staveley’s beloved Chronicles of the Unhewn Throne series, but her backstory tells how she became the badass priestess serving the god of death.
 Hint: it involves a lot of mind-blowing swordplay and bloodshed.

-Image Placeholder of - 54 Within the Sanctuary of Wings by Marie Brennan
+opens in a new windowPoster Placeholder of - 23 opens in a new windowWithin the Sanctuary of Wings by Marie Brennan

 Throughout this five-book series, readers follow the always daring and often dangerous adventures of Lady Isabella Trent, dragon naturalist, as she goes to the far corners of the world in the name of scientific discovery.

-Poster Placeholder of - 3 The Guns Above by Robyn Bennis
+opens in a new windowPlaceholder of -41 opens in a new windowThe Guns Above by Robyn Bennis

 Josette Dupre is the Corps’ first female airship captain, patrolling the front lines of battle all while contending with a crew who doubts her expertise and an aristocrat hellbent on cataloguing and exposing every moment of weakness.
 But, when her enemies make a move no one was prepared for, Josette comes into her own and shows everyone what a “weak woman” airship captain can really do.